LassoSoft/LassoGuide/lasso_guide_source/language/conditional-logic.rst

 Conditional logic makes a program tick.
 With it, sections of code can be skipped or repeated multiple times.
 Code can be executed in every repetition of a loop or every several repetitions.
-Complex decision trees can be created which execute code only under very specific conditions.
-Lasso supports a variety of operations for performing conditional logic.
+Complex decision trees can be created that execute code only under very specific conditions.
+Lasso supports a variety of constructs for performing conditional logic.

 If/Else Conditional